-Preparing your Citizen Space to go live to the public is a two-stage process:
+Preparing your Citizen Space site to go live to the public is a two-stage process:

-1) Deployment: the term we use for the technical aspects of setting up your Citizen Space instance; and
+1) Deployment: the term we use for the technical aspects of setting up your Citizen Space site; and

-2) Preparation: the things you need to do after deployment to get your Citizen Space instance ready to go live to the public.
+2) Preparation: the things you need to do after deployment to get your Citizen Space site ready to go live to the public.

-Stage one - Deploying your Citizen Space instance
+Stage one - Deploying your Citizen Space site

-There are seven things we need from you in order to deploy a Citizen Space instance.
-Once you have gathered these, please email them to your Account Manager:
+There are a number of things we need from you in order to deploy a Citizen Space site.
+Once you have gathered these, please email them to your customer success manager:

 1) Citizen Space URL

-As each Citizen Space instance has its own web address (URL), you will need to have a URL set up for this purpose.
-There are two options for the URL that your Citizen Space instance can have:
+As each Citizen Space site has its own web address (URL), you will need to have a URL set up for this purpose.
+There are two options for the URL that your Citizen Space site can have:

-- Your Citizen Space instance can have a similar web address to your main site, or a project name, for example: 'consultation.clientname.gov.zz' or 'clientnameprojectname.com'.
+- It can have a similar web address to your main site, or a project name, for example: 'haveyoursay.clientname.gov.zz' or 'clientnameprojectname.com'.
 If you would like this type of URL, you'll need to ask your technical team to register the subdomain and create a CNAME record (this is the technical name for something on our web server that points to another location).
 We will provide the CNAME address for your technical team to use for this.
 Please see our article explaining setting up a DNS CNAME record.

-- If you prefer to use the Citizen Space web address (eg. 'clientname.citizenspace.com'), you will need to let us know what you would like the ‘clientname’ part of the address to be.
+- If you prefer to use our Citizen Space domain (eg. 'clientname.citizenspace.com'), you will need to let us know what you would like the ‘clientname’ part of the address to be.

 2) A contact email address

-You will need to supply us with an email address to use for correspondence that comes from your Citizen Space instance.
+You will need to supply us with an email address to use for correspondence that comes from your Citizen Space site.
 We will then set up a 'firstname.lastname@example.org' email address (you can choose the words that appear before the @).
 The latter will be the address that all of your general Citizen Space emails come FROM and any contact form messages go TO.
 This email will be routed to the generic email address you provided.